 The Group carries out regular reviews of the economic and changing consumer spending patterns within its estate.
+We have seen a drop in footfall through the pandemic and are anticipating this to continue, with the cost of living on the increase and some consumers continuing to feel nervous about socialising.
+We have seen some impact on our more wet led Tenancies with some having not returned to pre pandemic levels on their barrelage.
 As the Group operates a Tenanted and Leased Estate the Trade Director and the Tenanted Operations Managers actively work with our Tenants and Leaseholders on a monthly basis to assess what, if any, impact may occur due to changing economic conditions and consumer trends.
-The types of pubs and the way in which people visit pubs continues to change for the industry as a whole and being able to work closely with our Tenants in this way provides us with the ability to minimise any negative impact to the estate and the Groups revenue, while still being able to maintain and support the estate as a whole.
+The types of pubs and the way in which people visit pubs continues to change for the industry as a whole and being able to work closely with our Tenants in this way provides us with the ability to minimise any negative impact to the estate and the Group's revenue, while still being able to maintain and support the estate as a whole.